"Within each of us there is silence…as vast as the universe. And when we experience that silence, we remember who we are.”

 A quick look at what silence means to a monastery.

 is a professor of Journalism and long-time journalist in print and electronic media, including specialties in movie criticism and history features.
-He won an Emmy and was nominated for five others for documentaries airing on PBS and on MSG Sports Network.
+He won an Emmy and was nominated for six others for documentaries airing on PBS and on MSG Sports Network.

 is an Emmy Award winning producer/editor, with more than 25 years producing short films, documentaries and commercials.
 His work has aired on CNN, PBS, ABC, NBC, Fox News and News 12, among others.